vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 :information_source: **Note:**

 `MainWindow.fxml` contains a **tabPanel** which switches between 4 panels depending on the command given by the user.
+Commands update a class called `CurrentView.java` in `Model`.
+Based on the current view, the tab panel will be updated accordingly

 - Panel which shows upon _starting the application_ is `StartPanel.fxml`.
 - Panel which shows upon _selecting a deck_ is `EntryListPanel.fxml`.
 - Panel which shows upon _starting a quiz game_ is `QuizPanel.fxml`.